caiks/WBOT02/README.md

 ![contour004_082_scale3_minent_length](images/contour004_082_scale3_minent_length.png)

-The hyper-skew is positive, suggesting that some locations have lots of actual *alignments*.
+The hyper-skew is positive and the hyper-kurtosis is quite high, suggesting that some locations have lots of actual *alignments*.
 These would be likely to form hotspots in scanning *models* initialised by *model* 82.
 Reassuringly, many of the longer paths are near interesting features, such as around the head and neck.
 Low entropy areas tend to have shorter paths.

 The position map shows quite a lot of convolution, i.e. gradual changes in the position of the *slice* within the *model*, although these tend to be greatest for shorter paths -